gsudiro/project00/README.md

 """
 In order to execute this program you neet to have python3 installed.
 "apt update && apt install python3 python3-pip" (under ubuntu/debian based distro)
-"pip3 install -r requirements.txt" to satisfy all frameworks.
+"virtualenv -p python3 venv", "source venv/bin/activate", "pip3 install -r requirements.txt" to satisfy all libraries.
-Now run python3 app.py under project00 directory using a terminal.
+Now run python3 app.py
 You can click over "127.0.0.1" with ctrl pressed or open your web brower at 127.0.0.1:5000.
 Et voila' the program is running (hoepfully).